jannepaakkari/Digit-recognition-local-model/README.md

 # Environment

 This is just a suggestion.
-You can of course whatever approach you prefer (i.e. VM).
+You can of course use whatever approach you prefer (i.e. VM).

 ## Requirements (host machine)